“6. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Members of the high priests quorum attend elders quorum meetings in their ward if they are not assigned elsewhere.
 See 29.3.5 for information about the stake high priests quorum meeting.

 The stake president meets with new bishoprics to instruct them soon after they are called.
-He continues to instruct and encourage bishops in regular interviews, meetings, and other settings.
+He continues to instruct and encourage bishops in regular meetings and other settings.

 Members of the stake presidency instruct bishoprics in their responsibilities for Aaronic Priesthood holders and young women.